Diff4Earth/ige-jaxathon-2025/README.md

 ## 🎯 Objectives
 - Enhance the development of research software projects utilizing JAX.
 - Explore the key facets of the JAX language and its applications.
-- Foster collaboration among researchers and developers in a dynamic learning environment.
+- Foster collaboration in a dynamic learning environment.

 ## 🏛 Programme Overview
-The workshop will include:
+The hackathon will include:

 - **Keynote Presentations** – Insights from experts on JAX and its ecosystem.
 - **Group Work Sessions** – Hands-on collaboration to advance participants' projects.